-For politicians this is an unprecedented challenge
+For politicians, this is an unprecedented challenge

 “You can stop anything, but not progress.”

 Pushing the borders of the legal system, to compensate for the inefficiencies of the political reality, is pushing doors open for the systematic avoidance and bypassing of national regulations.
-With the opportunities provided, global enterprises will continue to make use of loopholes of national regulations in terms of tax benefits, data privacy, shareholder rights etc..
+With the opportunities provided, global enterprises will continue to make use of loopholes of national regulations in terms of tax benefits, data privacy, shareholder rights, etc..
 Politicians call this unethical, yet there is nothing unethical for corporations to use legal ways to serve their economic objectives.
-Thus demonstrates the disconnection of the objectives of the concept of the national state and the objectives of a globalised economy.
+Thus demonstrates the disconnection of the objectives of the concept of the national state and the objectives of a globalized economy.

-The digital economy is asset light and can move much faster and more agile than traditional, industrial companies of comparable economic size, hence, Facebook etc. are just spearheading the future to come.
+The digital economy is asset-light and can move much faster and more agile than traditional, industrial companies of comparable economic size, hence, Facebook, etc. are just spearheading the future to come.

 The national states remaining, to administer the poverty.

-In the new world order, the national state will face eroding tax incomes, the diminishing of national investment capital (around 50% of the investments in Silicon Valley are using European funds) and flippancy of talent, moving around the globe to the en vogue centres of booming industries at the time.
+In the new world order, the national state will face eroding tax incomes, the diminishing of national investment capital (around 50% of the investments in Silicon Valley are using European funds) and flippancy of talent, moving around the globe to the en vogue centers of booming industries at the time.

 It is easy, to foresee the downwind spiral evolving from this.
-Extracting relevant assets from the national state, is devaluating the economy and is increasing the burden to support those, who are not able to follow the caravan of highly qualified experts, or enter into the circuit of the global economy from remote work places, for the sake of social rest.
+Extracting relevant assets from the national state is devaluating the economy and is increasing the burden to support those, who are not able to follow the caravan of highly qualified experts, or enter into the circuit of the global economy from remote workplaces, for the sake of social rest.

 Just as economic power diminishes from the national state, so does legislative control erode.

 Relevant processes in society and economy are governed already under different legislations.
-This includes the finance industry with (e.g.) SOCKS regulation, but as well social interaction on many social media platforms, defining the (political) opinion building process.
+This includes the finance industry with (e.g.) SOCKS regulation, but as well as social interaction on many social media platforms, defining the (political) opinion building process.

 Whereas we are just getting used to the different understanding of e.g. data privacy or freedom of speech under US law, we will be surprised, by the legislation of the new, arising platforms from China.

-This trend is carving out the integrity of the national state in its domain as exclusive governor of society.
+This trend is carving out the integrity of the national state in its domain as an exclusive governor of society.

 If politicians do not start to adapt, the terminal remaining role of the national state will be to provide welfare for those, left behind.